 Classes are offered at our Windhoek located at 27 Trift Street.
 With our considerable experience we have created a comprehensive salsa curriculum that will teach everyone the three things it takes to be a good social salsa dancer: rhythm, style, and fun.

-Upon signing up for classes, you will be allocated to a group.
-Salsa Windhoek has two groups available at the moment: beginners and advanced beginners.
+Upon signing up for classes, you will be allocated to a group: beginner, advanced beginner, intermediate, and advanced level.
 Each group follows a particular curriculum that allows them to progress to the next level of salsa dancing.

 Salsa Windhoek’s goal is very simple: to get you dancing.
 That means by the end of each month you will be able to hold your own at any of our social events.